Counseling: What It Is and How It Can Help You

 Benefits

-• Shorter-term and more focused than open-ended psychotherapy
+• Shorter and more goal-focused than open-ended psychotherapy

 What to Expect